 Robyn Marsack won the Scott-Moncrieff Prize in 1988 for her translation of the Swiss-French travel writer Nicolas Bouvier’s The Scorpion-Fish, and went on to translate his classic L’Usage du Monde / The Way of the World.

 She is proud to have been Director of the Scottish Poetry Library from 2000 to 2016.
 Amongst many other activities, she inaugurated its publishing programme, edited several poetry anthologies, and enjoyed facilitating poetry translation workshops in partnership with Literature Across Frontiers.
 She maintained her NZ connections, co-editing the anthology Twenty Contemporary New Zealand Poets with Andrew Johnston (VUP/Carcanet), and editing Best NZ Poems online in 2009.

 Since leaving the Library, Robyn has been a Royal Literary Fund Writing Fellow at the University of Glasgow 2016-2018 and, as well as becoming a Trustee of the Edwin Morgan Trust, was elected Chair of the Board of Trustees of StAnza, Scotland’s international poetry festival, in 2017.
-She continues to be a member of the boards of Carcanet Press, the Forward Arts Foundation and the strategy board of Wales Literature Exchange.
-Her translation of essays by Nicolas Bouvier is due out from Eland in 2019, and she continues to work on literary and cultural aspects of the First World War.
+She continues to be a member of the boards of Carcanet Press, the Forward Arts Foundation and Wales Literature Exchange.
+Her compilation of letters celebrating Carcanet’s jubilee, Fifty Fifty, is due out in autumn 2019, as is her translation of essays by Nicolas Bouvier, So It Goes, from Eland; she continues to work on literary and cultural aspects of the First World War.
 She was elected a Fellow of the Royal Society of Edinburgh in 2016.